samishken/lab/terraform/terraform-exam-prep/Terraform Basics/command.md

 - `-var-file=vars.tfvars`: This flag tells Terraform to load variable values from the file `vars.tfvars`.
 This file is typically written in HCL (HashiCorp Configuration Language) or JSON format and defines values for input variables used in the configuration.
 - `terraform plan -var instance_type="t2.medium"` variable precedence
 - `terraform apply -refresh-only` Re-evaluate the current infrastructure state from the real resources (refresh)
+- The `-backend-config` flag for terraform init can be used for partial backend configuration

 # Built in functions